-'BAME' in this context includes individuals who are White but have other backgrounds than British e.g. South African or EU nationals.
+Ethnic minority background in this context includes individuals who are White but have other backgrounds than British e.g. South African or EU nationals.
 In the ethnicity pay gap calculations, White is treated as one group irrespective of their country of origin.
-This results in very few staff (17) being included in the group of individuals who are from anything other than a 'White' background.
-This is a very small group even compared to the group of individuals who 'did not state' or 'prefer not to say' (117).
-Of the group of 17, one On Call member of staff was not included in the calculations for similar reasons as described in section 4.3 - On Call.
+This results in very few staff (16) being included in this group, especially compared to the size of the group of individuals who 'did not state' or 'prefer not to say' (105).

-Individuals may end up in the 'did not state' or 'prefer not to say' group due to restrictive ethnic background categories.
+Individuals may end up recording as 'did not state' or 'prefer not to say' group due to restrictive ethnic background categories.
 These restrictive, but generally accepted, categories could result in individuals not identifying with a particular one as they don't want to identify with any or they can't find the one they do want to identify with.
 A certain proportion of staff doesn't want to self-identify for one reason or another.

-Together with 'White other' and 'White Irish', there are 57 individuals who are considered BAME in the Service.
-Although for these calculations only those who identified as other than White have been included, this may need to be reconsidered as not only skin colour, but also English as a second language, recognition of foreign qualifications or certain cultural aspects can have an effect on career prospects in the UK.
+Together with other White groups (which include Gypsy & Traveller, Irish and 'Other White') there are 56 individuals who could be considered to have an ethic minority background in the Service, but for these calculations only those who identified as other than White have been included.
+This may need to be reconsidered as not only skin colour, but also English as a second language, recognition of foreign qualifications or certain cultural aspects can have an effect on career prospects in the UK.

 Breaking the Non-White group down into specific ethnic backgrounds leads to group sizes with less than 5 people.
 The Service has decided that this would not be statistically relevant and it could identify individuals.
-It would also not be in line with data protection legislation.
-Therefore, only White/Non White and White/Mixed figures will be quoted.
+This would not be adhering to data protection legislation.
+Therefore, only White/ People of Colour and White/Mixed figures will be quoted.